f5devcentral/access-solutions/solution9/solution.rst

-Solution:  JWT Resource Server (BIGIP-AS with preshared keys)
+Solution:  JWT Resource Server(preshared key) - BIGIP AS
 ===============================================================

-This solution documents all the necessary pieces required to create a basic JWT Resecource Server
+This solution documents all the necessary pieces required to create a basic JWT Resource Server

 Keywords: JWT, OAUTH, OIDC